 1) Jamming – just messing around.

-2) Rehearsing – playing through music & exercises as you remember how to do it, with maybe minor tweaks.
+2) Rehearsing – playing through music & exercises as you remember how to do it, stopping only occasionally to make minor tweaks.

 3) Practicing – approaching assigned music & exercises with careful steps to ensure accuracy.